-Whether you’re building your own prep program or just supplementing a class, finding SAT practice tests and questions can pose a serious challenge.
-This article will go through every type of practice SAT test, how to best use them, and — most importantly — where you can find them.
+Whether you're building your own SAT prep program or just supplementing a class, finding SAT practice tests and questions can pose a serious challenge.
+This article will go through every type of practice SAT test, how to best use them, and, most importantly, where to find them.

-If you're a student who graduates high school 2017 or later, you’ll be taking the redesigned PSAT.
+If you're a high school student planning on taking the PSAT, you'll be taking the redesigned PSAT.
 This new version of the test started in October 2015 was administered to all students across the country.

 Let’s dive into the changes in format, scoring, and content being made to the redesigned PSAT and what these changes mean for your test prep.